alpaddesai/FundamentalsInternationalbusiness/README.md

 # International business

-The project had an overview of International business
+The project is an overview of International business

+#### Reference source International Business by Sumati Varma

 ## International Business
 ![image](InternationalBusiness.jpg)